-In the next section we study the convergence properties of the new method.
-Applications on finite element discretizations are presented in Sections \ref{sec:appl1} and \ref{sec:appl2}.
-The numerical experiments were performed using our implementations of the numerical methods in Python programming language.
-Therefore the times reported here are indicative and can be improved with more sophisticated and optimized implementations.
+In Section \ref{sec:method} we study the new iteration and its convergence.
+Applications with various finite element and finite difference discretizations are presented in Section \ref{sec:appl1}.
+The numerical experiments were performed using our implementations in Python programming language, and thus the times reported in this paper are indicative.
+Our implementations can be found in \cite{gitM}.